 Red: scored between 0- 39%

 Our system will sort the candidate cards from highest to lowest scores.
-You may manually change the sorting preference for each stage in the stage settings by clicking on the 3 dot menu of the stage.

 To maximize your AI accuracy and to increase candidate completion rates, please keep the following in mind: